TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

   - ``MULTI_INSTANCES``
     * Allow driver and setup/diag program to run more than once at a time.
-    * New instance (once first already during) needs to use a different configuration file (no check for this, UHID may fail), please refer to argument ``-config`` to do so.
+    * New instance needs to use a different configuration file (no check for this, UHID may fail), please refer to argument ``-config`` to do so.
+    * It is highly recommanded to compile both driver and diagnostic programs without GPIO support as GPIO library may fail because GPIO pins are already used by first instance that starts.
   <br>

   - ``def_i2c_bus ***NUMBER***``